 How Long Does Hair Decomposing Take?

 Hair decomposes at a slower rate than most other biodegradable substances.
-It may take two to three years for a human hair to entirely decompose, although this will vary depending on the elements the hair has been exposed to overtime.
+It may take two to three years for human hair to decompose entirely, although this will vary depending on the elements the hair has been exposed to overtime.

 Instead, it is intended to be long-lasting.
 In the same way that fingernails are made of keratin, so is hair.
-It is a structural protein that helps your hair to last longer and be stronger by preventing it from decomposing right away as it grows.
+It is a structural protein that helps your hair last longer and is stronger by preventing it from decomposing immediately as it grows.
 Hair will eventually decompose; however, it may take some time.

 See Related: Best Books on Pollution